zeek/zeek-docs/scripts/base/init-bare.bro.rst

 Redefinable Options
 ###################
 ======================================================================================= ================================================================================
+:bro:id:`BinPAC::flowbuffer_capacity_max`: :bro:type:`count` :bro:attr:`&redef`         Maximum capacity, in bytes, that the BinPAC flowbuffer is allowed to
+                                                                                        grow to for use with incremental parsing of a given connection/analyzer.
+:bro:id:`BinPAC::flowbuffer_capacity_min`: :bro:type:`count` :bro:attr:`&redef`         The initial capacity, in bytes, that will be allocated to the BinPAC
+                                                                                        flowbuffer of a given connection/analyzer.
+:bro:id:`BinPAC::flowbuffer_contract_threshold`: :bro:type:`count` :bro:attr:`&redef`   The threshold, in bytes, at which the BinPAC flowbuffer of a given
+                                                                                        connection/analyzer will have its capacity contracted to
+                                                                                        :bro:see:`BinPAC::flowbuffer_capacity_min` after parsing a full unit.
 :bro:id:`DCE_RPC::max_cmd_reassembly`: :bro:type:`count` :bro:attr:`&redef`             The maximum number of simultaneous fragmented commands that
                                                                                         the DCE_RPC analyzer will tolerate before the it will generate a weird and skip further input.